rackerlabs/docs-developer-blog/_posts/2018-06-12-hadoop-eco-basics-1.md

 There are three main aspects of big data, all of which are progressing at a breakneck pace:

-* Volume

-  The volume of big data is increasing rapidly from gigabytes to terabytes and petabytes.
+* Volume: The volume of big data is increasing rapidly from gigabytes to terabytes and petabytes.
 Storing it requires a massive amount of disk space.

-* Velocity

-  Big data is typically stored in data centers.
+* Velocity: Big data is typically stored in data centers.
 Delivering data to a local work station requires high-speed data processors.

-* Variety

-  Data can be broadly classified as structured, unstructured, or semi-structured.
+* Variety: Data can be broadly classified as structured, unstructured, or semi-structured.

 We can sum up big data with the following equation: